 Please share your thoughts about the dish in the comments below.
 What did you like the most?
 Did you make any modifications?

-Share this recipe with your family & friends and tag me on social media @HelenaRecipes – I will be delighted to see your results! 🙂
+Share this recipe with your family & friends and tag @HelenaRecipes on social media! ?

-Now check out these other mouthwatering dinner recipes:
+And check out these other mouthwatering seafood recipes:

-Subscribe 🔗 to my YouTube channel for quick and easy video recipes.
+Subscribe to my YouTube channel ↗ for quick recipe videos.

 Start the process with mussels.
 If they are dirty and full of sand, scrub and soak the mussels in cold water with a small amount of black pepper.
 The pepper takes all the sand.